Ukraine war leads to heightened demand for bionic prosthetic limbs

 Bohdan Diorditsa, head of strategic relations at the company, says that despite ramping up production, Esper Bionic is struggling to keep up with demand, with almost 120 people on the waiting list.

-“We do not consider Ukraine as a market, but rather as an opportunity to help,” says Diorditsa.
+"We do not consider Ukraine as a market, but rather as an opportunity to help," said Diorditsa.

 Compared to a conventional prosthesis, which is designed to replicate simple basic functions of a missing arm or leg, a bionic one offers the capability to restore fine motor skills.

-And while patients can make the final decision about the type of prosthetic they want, a variety of factors, including the nature of the injury and the person’s occupation, also play a role.
+And while patients can decide the type of prosthetic they want, a variety of factors, including the nature of the injury and the person’s occupation, also play a role.

 Unbroken purchases bionic prostheses from German and Icelandic companies as well as Esper Bionic, whose notable advantage is having both a manufacturing and a service centre in Ukraine - meaning people don’t need to travel abroad for repairs or resizing when required.